Voyage of the Brooklyn Saints: Mexican Alta California now an American possession

 Those on board the Brooklyn did not know that on July 1, 1846, Captain John Charles Frémont and his company, including Kit Carson and twenty Delaware natives, already spiked the three ancient brass and seven iron cannon at the presidio.
 (Note: Article includes an image of a claim supported by John C. Frémont August 5, 1853, for services by Captain Phelps in use of his vessel for Frémont's mission to spike the guns at the Castillo de San Joaquin.
 Details of the mission are given in the request.)
 Mexican forces buried two functional cannons before leaving the area.
 The American Navy quickly determined that the placement of the remaining Mexican guns would not cover the entrance to the bay.
 They built a new battlement and mounted fourteen American cannons to defend the area, presenting a more frightening defense than the Brooklyn would have seen a few weeks earlier.

 The Brooklyn passengers found the at anchor and the American flag flying above the Customs House when they cautiously approached Yerba Buena Cove.
 Startled by sighting the incoming vessel, sailors on the Portsmouth beat to quarters, but stood down when they spotted women and children on deck.
 Brooklyn dropped anchor near the Portsmouth, becoming the first immigrant ship to arrive in the San Francisco Bay, under newly proclaimed American rule.
 Brooklyns passengers more than doubled the population of the sparsely inhabited San Francisco peninsula.

 Yerba Buena Cove was very shallow for some distance, preventing the ship from coming close to shore, and there was no wharf.
-Captain Richardson requested assistance from Captain John B. Montgomery of the USS Portsmouth in disembarking the Brooklyn passengers and their cargo.
+Captain Richardson requested assistance from Captain John B. Montgomery of the Portsmouth in disembarking the Brooklyn passengers and their cargo.
 The hold was filled with tents, a two-year supply of clothing, mercantile items, "ploughs, hoes, forks, shovels, spades, plough irons, scythes, sickles, nails, glass, blacksmith's tools, carpenter's tools, millwright's tools, three mills for grinding grain, turning lathes, saw mill irons, grinding stones, one printing press and type, paper, stationery, school books, consisting of spelling books, sequels, history, arithmetic, astronomy, grammar, Morse's Atlas and Geography, Hebrew Grammar and Lexicon, slates, etc. etc. Also dry goods, twine, etc., brass, copper, iron, tin and crockery ware."
 John Van Cott, John Neff, Levi E. Riter, and other Easterners who were traveling overland sent heavy furniture and other bulky cargo via the Brooklyn, intending to collect it when they reached the west.
 Joseph Downey, a seaman on the Portsmouth, wrote, "It seemed as if, like the ship of Noah, it contained a representative for every mortal thing the mind of man had ever conceived."